 Some bonus points may be given to voluntary contributions to the class.

 - Method of Implementing Multicultural Collaborative Learning

-- As the textbook explains, "international law offers a vocabulary for
+- "International law offers a vocabulary for political debate"

 questions, like state A acted legally or in violation of international

-legal rule.
-Rather, this course will train students the ability to make
+law.
+Rather, this course will train students the ability to make legal

 - Requirements for Students

-- Jan Klabbers, International Law (Cambridge University Press, 2nd edition, 2017).
+- Anders Henriksen, International Law (Oxford University Press, 2nd edition, 2017).

 Malcolm Evans (ed), Blackstone's International Law Documents (Oxford University